Our Handcrafted Small Harvest Wines

 Podere Erica is situated in an ideal wine-growing location within the Toscana IGT - the important geographical denomination from which most of the well-known "Supertuscan" wines come.
 We are located at an altitude of 1,150 feet with favorable southern exposures, gentle slopes and limestone-clay soil rich in galestro - a soft, clay-like soil that breaks apart easily.

-Our wines are named after the native birds found on our property that encompasses our vineyard, olive trees and a small forest.
+Our wines are named after the native birds and plants found on our property that encompasses our vineyard, olive trees and a small forest.

 Il Picchio